-Pensacola is one of the best cities to raise a family in Florida.
+Pensacola is one of the best places to live, especially to raise a family in Florida.
 It’s part of Escambia County, and is also recognized as one of the largest metropolitan areas in the Gulf Coast.

 Known as a laidback city, Pensacola is appreciated for its carefree living.
 It has beautiful white beaches, history/art museums and a bustling downtown nightlife.

-Fishing is also a pastime enjoyed by many residents, thanks to the wide variety of fish that can be caught.
+Fishing is also a pastime enjoyed by many residents, thanks to the wide variety of fish that can be caught in the area.

 Pensacola has something for everyone, whether you love exploring culture, nature, history, or food.
 This makes it the ideal place for families.

 Pensacola has plenty of distinct neighborhoods, each lending their own vibrant atmosphere to this city.

 If you’re thinking of moving to the city of Pensacola FL, we’re here to help.
 We here at RE/MAX Infinity Property Management have gathered a list of the best places to live in Pensacola, in no particular order.

 Tiger Point exudes a rural feel.
 Families here enjoy its safety and highly rated schools.
 This neighborhood is famous for the Tiger Point Golf Course and its proximity to scenic white beaches.

 This is undeniably one of the best places to live in Pensacola.
 Gulf Breeze is the ideal choice for anyone with kids.

 This suburb has great schools in the area, and many nature trails for outdoor enthusiasts.
 The community of almost six thousand is also friendly and welcoming.